 | "Schedule to maximize meetings" | Yes | Earliest finish time |

 Rule of thumb: If you can prove that the optimal solution always includes the locally optimal choice, go greedy.
-If unsure, start with DP and optimize later.
+If unsure, start by exploring all possibilities and optimize later.

-"Greedy always works" - it doesn't Greedy only works when the greedy choice property holds.
+"Greedy always works" - it doesn't: Greedy only works when the greedy choice property holds.
 Classic counterexample: coin change with denominations [1, 3, 4] for target 6.
 Greedy picks 4+1+1 (3 coins), but optimal is 3+3 (2 coins).
-This needs DP.

-Not proving the greedy choice before coding Before writing greedy code, ask: "Can I prove that the locally optimal choice is always part of the globally optimal solution?"
-If not, consider DP.
+Not proving the greedy choice before coding: Before writing greedy code, ask: "Can I prove that the locally optimal choice is always part of the globally optimal solution?"
+If not, consider exploring all possibilities instead.

-Using greedy when DP is required Problem signals that greedy likely won't work: "minimum cost with constraints", "all possible ways", "with exactly k items", "with a budget".
-These usually need DP or backtracking.
+Using greedy when exploration is required: Problem signals that greedy likely won't work: "minimum cost with constraints", "all possible ways", "with exactly k items", "with a budget".
+These usually need backtracking or exploring all combinations.